 Keeping calm under the pressure of dealing with angry, impatient, rude, or any difficult customer; is one of the main skills for any customer service rep. Remember that you cannot control anyone but yourself.

 How to handle the situation?
 [Effective tips]

-There are different techniques and tips to handle difficult customers according to customer's type and problem's kind.
+There are different techniques and tips to handle difficult customers according to customer type and problem's kind.
 Let's sum up the most common and effective ones below.

 1. Listen actively

 Active listening means to concentrate, understand, and then respond to what you've heard.
-Don't think of the respond while listening; just listen.
+Don't think of the response while listening; just listen.
 You can then rephrase the problem clearly to avoid any misunderstanding.